GuildOfWeavers/distaff/docs/programs.md

 Control blocks are used to specify flow control logic of a program.
 Currently, there are 3 types of control blocks: (1) group blocks, (2) switch blocks, and (3) loop blocks.
 Control blocks can contain one or more code blocks, and also have an optional `next` pointer which can be used to specify the next control block in a program.
 Specifics of each type of  control blocks are described below.

 #### Group blocks
+A group block is used to group sequences of instructions together.
 Besides the optional `next` pointer, a group block must contain a single code block.
 A data structure for a group block may look like so:
 ```
 Group {
     content : CodeBlock,